Estimated reading time: 5 minutes

 There are times when there are issues that the church is not aware of, and the member has left to lick their wounds.

-Reaching out at times like these can help to bring healing.
+Reaching out at times like these can help bring healing.

 For example, a woman who works at a salon I go to volunteers at her church.

-She shared a story of how she got inappropriately reprimanded by a church volunteer and was accused of something that was not true.
+She shared a story about being inappropriately reprimanded by a church volunteer and accused of something that was not true.

 The unfortunate part of the story was that the church delegated correcting the volunteer to another volunteer, and the results were disastrous.